 From here, you can track how the ranking of the post improves over time.

-As we’ve demonstrating, improving engagement on your post through the use of custom graphics can make quite a significant impact.
+As we’ve demonstrated, improving engagement on your post through the use of custom graphics can make quite a significant impact.

 If you’re looking to improve existing content, we recommend identifying pages that are already ranking, adding custom graphics, and monitoring the results.